sachinhosmani/torchvista/README.md

 - Input(s) to be passed to the model.
 Can be a single input or a tuple of inputs.

 #### `collapse_modules_after_depth` (`int`, optional)
 - Maximum depth for expanding nested modules in the initial view. `0` means everything is collapsed.
+Note that you can still expand nodes by clicking the '+' button even if initially collapsed by this flag.
 - **Category:** Visual control
 - **Default:** `1`